 Write a Compelling Description

-Next comes the opening statement and this is the place where the reader finds out that what you’re offering.
+Next comes the opening statement and this is the place where the reader finds out what you’re offering.
 Tell your readers what they’re going to get, straight away.
 Show them the unique aspect of your property and state the benefits of buying it that they simply won’t be able to resist.

 “Your headline advertising has worked and drawn the reader in, this section acts as a pull to tell the reader exactly what they’re looking at and why they would love it.
 It urges the reader to find out more and read on to the end”.